News

 • Jane Roberts, Bridgewater Community NHS Trust District Nurse Degree Apprentice Graduate with Bridgewater Community Healthcare NHS Foundation Trust

-Representing our employer partners, we had Sarah Power, Apprentice Leader at Bridgewater Community Healthcare NHS Foundation Trust and Chartered Manager Health and Social Care Degree Apprentice alumna, and Matt Ball, Chemical Development Team Manager at AstraZeneca.
+Representing our employer partners were Sarah Power, Apprentice Leader at Bridgewater Community Healthcare NHS Foundation Trust and Chartered Manager Health and Social Care Degree Apprentice alumna, and Matt Ball, Chemical Development Team Manager at AstraZeneca.

 The apprentices discussed their experiences and how our degree apprenticeship programmes are helping them succeed in their chosen fields.
 They also shared their experience of the support they have received from Manchester Met and their employers throughout their apprenticeships.